 Maybe they’re standing on a train platform or on the bus during their commute; they might be in the park playing with their kids or perhaps on the sofa at home.
 The kind of caption that accompanies these posts is scathing, scared and cynical.

 This bothers me a lot.
-Not because I use my phone too much, but because people are being bullied and pressured by the media- ironically, often online media- into justifying the way that they spend their time, and being made to feel guilty when they are not meeting someone else’s arbitrary standards for digital usage.
+People are being bullied and pressured by the media- ironically, often online media- into justifying the way that they spend their time, and being made to feel guilty when they are not meeting someone else’s arbitrary standards for digital usage.

 Recommended screen time: The risks

-There are of course risks about strangers online, although we are far more likely to be harmed by someone we know that someone we come into contact with online.
+There are of course risks from strangers online too, although we are far more likely to be harmed by someone we know that someone we come into contact with online.

 The risks of digital usage are all things that can be taken care of without demonising tech, and without throwing the robotic baby out with the bath water.
 Remembering to sit up straight or get a stand for our devices can help posture; using a widely available blue-light filter app solves the light issue.